Looking Closely at the Growth Curve for Olaplex Holdings Inc. (OLPX)

-Olaplex Holdings Inc. (NASDAQ:OLPX) went down by -2.72% from its latest closing price compared to the recent 1-year high of $29.80.
-The company’s stock price has collected 13.89% of gains in the last five trading sessions.
-Press Release reported on 10/08/21 that OLAPLEX Announces Exercise of Over-Allotment Option in Initial Public Offering
+Olaplex Holdings Inc. (NASDAQ:OLPX) went up by 6.61% from its latest closing price compared to the recent 1-year high of $29.80.
+The company’s stock price has collected -3.76% of loss in the last five trading sessions.
+Press Release reported on 10/27/21 that Olaplex, Inc. to Report Third Quarter 2021 Financial Results on November 10th

 Is It Worth Investing in Olaplex Holdings Inc. (NASDAQ :OLPX) Right Now?

-Olaplex Holdings Inc. (NASDAQ:OLPX) scored a price-to-earnings ratio above its average ratio, recording 116.57 x from its present earnings ratio.
+Olaplex Holdings Inc. (NASDAQ:OLPX) scored a price-to-earnings ratio above its average ratio, recording 115.33 x from its present earnings ratio.
+Opinions of the stock are interesting as 9 analysts out of 12 who provided ratings for Olaplex Holdings Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 3 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.